pageuppeople-opensource/microservice-bootstrap/Readme.md

 ### Deployment story
 The template provides way to package the service as Docker container and uses Travis CI for CI.
-However, I won't go into
-1. how to manage the containers or
-2. how to deploy the containers or
-3. how to set up &/ manage docker cluster.

 An option is to use Aws ECS / ECR to managing docker cluster and found it to be working (especially when your infra is hosted on aws).